-1. I have read UC Berkeley's COVID-19 Health and Safety Guide for Returning to the Workplace and commit to following the guidelines to fulfill my responsibility for protecting the health of our community.

-2. I understand that I must complete, or have already completed, the online training: UC Berkeley Guidelines on Protecting Workers from COVID-19.

-3. I will check my temperature daily and stay home if my temperature is higher than 100.4 degrees.

-4. I will stay home if2 I have within the past day (24 hours) any of the following symptoms that are new, not from a known or chronic condition:

-- Fever ≥ 100.0 F, chills

-- Muscle pains or aches (not due to exercise)

-- Cough (worse than usual if you have a daily cough)

-- Shortness of breath or trouble breathing

-- New loss of taste and smell

-- Headache (worse than usual if you have headaches)

-- Scratchy or painful sore throat

-- Nausea/vomiting/diarrhea/stomach cramps

-- Dizziness and lightheadedness
+- 1. I have read UC Berkeley's COVID-19 Health and Safety Guide for Returning to the Workplace and commit to following the guidelines, even if I have been vaccinated, to fulfill my responsibility for protecting the health of our community. - 2.
+I understand that I must complete, or have already completed, the online training: UC Berkeley Guidelines on Protecting Workers from COVID-19. - 3.
+I have attested that I have received a flu shot for the 2020-21 flu season, or have received an approved medical exemption or accommodation. - 4.
+I will comply with the requirements for the mandatory community testing program, which requires individuals living on campus to test two times per week and individuals working (but not living) on campus to test one time per week.
+If asked in order to gain entry to a UC Berkeley facility, I will show my testing badge to demonstrate my compliance with the mandatory testing requirements. - 5.
+I will stay home if2 I have within the past day (24 hours) any of the following symptoms that are new, not from a known or chronic condition: - Fever ≥ 100.0 F, chills - Muscle pains or aches (not due to exercise) - Cough (worse than usual if you have a daily cough) - Shortness of breath or trouble breathing - New loss of taste and smell